ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Check configruation first.
 Usually it is set to NCSA default and a bogus WLCG access token.
   -- localhost:test/df --
+         This is actually a CILogon test.
+See below.

   -- localhost:test/user_info
      Tests that the user info endpoint will update the claims when accessed.
 This has no parameters
      * any IDP (tested mostly with GitHub)
-     * use uri not device flow
+     * use uri not device flow, since the setup happens in the pre-auth QDL script
      * the file
          /home/ncsa/dev/ncsa-git/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/qdl/ui-test/test-claims.json
        contains the claims under the user jgaynor@foo.bar.
 Twiddle these.
 The test consists of getting